Now one of the top 10 most popular cat breeds, the American Shorthair did not receive full recognition until the 1960s.

 Adopting an American Shorthair

 The cost of purebred American Shorthair kittens varies depending on bloodlines, awards, markings, and other factors.
-Cost can range from $300-$1,300 or more.
-For those who wish to save money and provide a home for an American Shorthair in need, there is a list of American Shorthair rescue organizations from which cats can be adopted.
+Prices range from $600-$1,300 or more.

 - Davis, Karen Leigh.
 (1999).
 American Shorthair Cats.
 New York: Barron’s Educational Series, Inc.